-Granite Lake is a 11.2 mile moderately trafficked out and back trail located near Libby, MT that features a waterfall and is rated as moderate.
+Granite Lake is a 11.2 mile moderately trafficked out and back trail located near Libby, Montana that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, fly fishing, and backpacking and is accessible from June until October.

 This is a decent hike that is best done as a multi-day trip to fully enjoy it thoroughly.
 There are great views, lush forest, a river, waterfalls, and a beautifully pristine lake.